Table of Contents

 Reasons To Learn The Fingerstyle

 One of the distinctive features of fingerstyle guitar is its ability to combine melody, harmony, and rhythm simultaneously.
-A pick user cannot play notes on multiple strings simultaneously unless the strings are adjacent.
+A pick user cannot simultaneously play notes on multiple strings unless the strings are adjacent.

 This is especially suitable for players looking to play classical pieces where the music is divided into two parallel melodies in the upper and lower registers.
 Finger-style guitar makes it possible to play a bassline on the thick strings and a leading melody on the thin strings parallelly, so adopting classical pieces becomes possible.